Differing narratives on Fascist collaboration legacy

 Most of these officials who submitted were part of a group of educated individuals who joined Emperor Haile Selassie’s service during the prewar period.
 Bahru Zewde, in his article “The Ethiopian Intelligentsia and the Italo-Ethiopian War, 1935-1941” wrote that the group has sometimes been referred to as the Catholic party, led by their mentor Blatten Geta Waldamariam.
 While their Catholic education was a precious qualification at that time, their conversion to the Catholic creeds rendered them politically reliable to their patron, the Emperor, historians say.

-It would have been preferable for the authors writing biographies or historical accounts to acknowledge the complex and multifaceted nature of those individuals’ lives.
-And trying to provide a more well-rounded and nuanced perspective on their actions and beliefs within the context of their time and on their place in history.
-This would have allowed readers to grasp the challenges and dilemmas faced by historical figures and the broader historical context that influenced their decisions.
+While it is valuable that biographies are being written by family members and scholars about such personalities, it would have been preferable for the authors of these works to acknowledge the complex and multifaceted nature of these individuals’ lives.
+Providing a more well-rounded and nuanced perspective on their actions and beliefs, within the context of their time and place in history, would have allowed readers to better understand the challenges and dilemmas these figures faced, as well as the broader historical context that influenced their decisions.

 It is indeed crucial to avoid oversimplification and recognize the complexities involved when examining the actions of individuals during times of war and occupation.
 The hubris of personal involvement in supporting Fascism, as well as the consequences faced by figures like Tadesse Meshesha and Blatten Geta Woldemariam Ayele, highlights the difficult moral questions and complexities of historical analysis.
 Tadesse Meshesha was killed by the fascist forces during the Graziani massacres and Blatten Geta Woldemariam Ayele was assassination by British forces after the liberation.
 Both tragic events underscore the intricate nature of historical narratives and the limitations of our understanding from different times and contexts.
 They remind us to be cautious in passing judgment on historical figures and to strive for a comprehensive view that accounts for multiple perspectives.